RafaelDubois/Checkpoint4-Portfolio/README.md

 This is a Next.js project

 # Getting Started
+First install dependencies :
+yarn install or npm install

-First, run the development server:
+Then, run the development server:

 npm run dev
 # or